Are you worried that your marketing isn’t resonating with your target audience? It could be a question of trust.

 25. Links from Bad Neighborhoods

 Similarly, getting inbound links from shady sites won’t do you any favors.
 Your link building strategy has to focus on earning links from reputable sources.
-If someone your customers trust links to you, then you benefit from that trust.
+If someone links to you that your customers trust, then you benefit from that trust.

 26. Comment Spam

 Anyone who’s ever run a blog knows about comment spam.
 Those are the comments that are nothing more than an excuse to drop a link.
-Some are short, some are long; all are unwelcome.
+Some are short, some are long; all are unwelcome black hat SEO tactics.
 Make sure anyone helping with your outreach strategy stays away from this shady strategy.